 - Do not feed deer or other wildlife – this will

 - Harvest fruit off trees as soon as it is ripe, and promptly collect fruit that falls.

-- If a bear breaks into your home, do not attempt to confront the bear - move to a safe location and call 911.
+- If a bear breaks into your home, do not attempt to confront the bear.
+Give the bear an escape route.
+If the bear cannot make its way out, go to a safe place and call 911.